carlinbaert/formulation-editor/README.md

 # Why
-Project created in a two day sprint as a demonstration of my coding ability.
+Project created in a two day sprint as a demonstration of my coding ability and style

 # What

-WPF user interface with an ASP.Net Core Restful API for pricing information.
+WPF user interface with an ASP.Net Core Restful API for pricing information

 # What (in detail)
 High level requirements: